Skip to Content

 My Family’s Chinese New Year Traditions

 However, I’m still learning about Chinese New Year traditions.
 And so are our kids!
-This year, Chinese New Year starts on February 1, 2022 and it’s the Year of the Tiger.
+Chinese New Year starts on February 10, 2024, and it’s the Year of the Dragon.

 Keep scrolling down to learn about 10 Chinese New Year traditions you can start with your family.